cpmpercussion/ensemble-evolution-site/PercussionRepertoireFestival.md

 The list of featured performers and participants included:

-Anders Åstrand from Stockholm, Sweden
+- Anders Åstrand from Stockholm, Sweden
-Morris Palter and Ensemble 64.8 from Fairbanks, Alaska, USA Daniel Berg from Götenberg, Sweden
+- Morris Palter and Ensemble 64.8 from Fairbanks, Alaska, USA
-Jacob Remington from Texas, USA
+- Daniel Berg from Götenberg, Sweden
-Harri Lehtinen from Tampere, Finland
+- Jacob Remington from Texas, USA
-Charles Martin from Canberra, Australia
+- Harri Lehtinen from Tampere, Finland
-Toni Hietala from Pori, Finland
+- Charles Martin from Canberra, Australia
-Johan Svitzer from Odense, Denmark
+- Toni Hietala from Pori, Finland
-Maria Finkelmeier from Ohio, USA
+- Johan Svitzer from Odense, Denmark
-Daniel Saur from Piteå, Sweden
+- Maria Finkelmeier from Ohio, USA
-Chi-Hsia Lai from Taichung, Taiwan
+- Daniel Saur from Piteå, Sweden
-Casey Cangelosi from West Virginia, USA
+- Chi-Hsia Lai from Taichung, Taiwan

-# Evening Concert Schedule
+- Casey Cangelosi from West Virginia, USA

-Wednesday, March 16: The ArcticConnection
+## Evening Concert Schedule

-Ensemble Evolution and Ensemble 64.8 (from Fairbanks, Alaska) welcome guests to Piteå to kickoff an exciting festival of percussive sounds!
+- Wednesday, March 16: The ArcticConnection: Ensemble Evolution and Ensemble 64.8 (from Fairbanks, Alaska) welcome guests to Piteå to kickoff an exciting festival of percussive sounds!

-Thursday, March 17: Sweden’s “Slagverk” Showcase Anders Åstrand, Rolf Landberg and Daniel Saur (Global Percussion Network) meet Daniel Berg and Fredrik Duvling (Rhythm Art Duo) for an evening showcase’s Swedish most exciting percussion stars!
+- Thursday, March 17: Sweden’s “Slagverk” Showcase: Anders Åstrand, Rolf Landberg and Daniel Saur (Global Percussion Network) meet Daniel Berg and Fredrik Duvling (Rhythm Art Duo) for an evening showcase’s Swedish most exciting percussion stars!

-Friday, March 18: International Soloists take the Stage Witness how captivating one musician can be as diverse percussion music is performed by personalities from around the world
+- Friday, March 18: International Soloists take the Stage: Witness how captivating one musician can be as diverse percussion music is performed by personalities from around the world

-Saturday, March 19: Smorgasbord of International Percussionists The closing concert of the Piteå Percussion Repertoire Festival will feature the festival participants after 4 days of enlightenment and inspiration.
+- Saturday, March 19: Smorgasbord of International Percussionists: The closing concert of the Piteå Percussion Repertoire Festival will feature the festival participants after 4 days of enlightenment and inspiration.